brettwold/Themeable/README.md

 This library allows Android developers to programmatically set styles on View elements during runtime.
 Also the library aims to reduce the boilerplate code need to set styles.

+> Currently this library is in development and subject to change without notice.
+Consider it in raw Alpha form and
+> *not* recommended for production use *at all*.

 ## Binding a style

 Styles are bound to elements in your Activity/Fragment/Dialog using the `@BindStyle` annotation.
 The annotation can be used to directly bind a style to a single View element or to bind a style to an array of view elements given by there Android resource ids.